 Writing reports

-As a supplement to the bi-annual written reports, we’ll schedule bi-annual meetings in late fall and late spring.
-We want to hear about your overall progress, discuss any blockers, and generally hear how things are going.
-It can be informal—slides or a formal presentation aren’t required.
+In addition to the bi-annual written reports, we’ll schedule bi-annual meetings in late fall and late spring.
+We want to hear about your overall progress and discuss any blockers or opportunities.

 Contact